 The College encourages clear and collegial communication to promptly resolve disputes.
-An employee is encouraged to initiate discussions through any of the three-two available options (i.e., interpersonal discussions and/or facilitated conversations; or, discussions with supervisor, or engaging Employee Relations) as soon as reasonably possible from the date of the incident giving rise to the concern.
+An employee is encouraged to initiate discussions through any of the two available options (i.e., interpersonal discussions and/or facilitated conversations; or discussions with supervisor) as soon as reasonably possible from the date of the incident giving rise to the concern.